galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

     * eg. choose a topic from GTN
     * check that it runs on Galaxy server of choice
     * time it  // modify if need be (e.g. cut down data set more?)
-    * create schedule, eg google doc -> publish -> tinyurl
+    * create schedule, eg google doc &rarr; publish &rarr; tinyurl
 * Getting good feedback!

 **Prerequisites**